 By the way, if you want to learn more about their shows, dining, activities, and more, request the Free Disney Cruise planning DVD.

-Now, it’s time to sail away, follow these quick ways to maximize your time, and enjoy every minute of your magical Disney Cruise!
+You are ready to sail away!
+Make sure to follow the tips discussed above to maximize your time and enjoy every minute of your magical Disney Cruise!

 If this is your first time, don’t forget to download the 9 Extra Tips You Want to Know Before Your First Disney Cruise.